 Installing E85 Equipment

 Installing E15 and E85 equipment is like installing conventional gasoline equipment.
 The same permits apply.
-Professionals familiar with local conditions and regulations should be consulted during project planning because different localities could require additional steps.
+Consult with professionals who are familiar with local conditions and regulations during project planning because different localities could require additional steps.

 Determine Fueling Specifications